 Since the beginning of November last year four groups of selected Scottish-based theatre artists have been meeting on Monday evenings.
-Using the knowledge and insights of the other practitioners in the room as a sounding board they have nurtured and developed their initial creative ideas, culminating in the presentation of three to five minutes of work at manipulate.
+Using the knowledge and insights of the other practitioners in the room as a sounding board, they have nurtured and developed their initial creative ideas, presenting short excerpts of their work at manipulate.

-Facilitated by leading puppeteer Gavin Glover (A Christmas Carol & The Tin Forest, National Theatre of Scotland) each group’s aim has been to develop those puppetry making and performing skills and expertise most appropriate for their project.
-Following Testroom the aspiration is that they then will bring their ideas to full production.
+Facilitated by leading puppeteer Gavin Glover (A Christmas Carol & The Tin Forest – National Theatre of Scotland) each group’s aim has been to develop those puppet-making and performing skills and expertise most appropriate for their project, with the aspiration that after Testroom they will bring their ideas to full production.